-Cattlemen and women support open markets and science-based standards in international trade.
-Every effort should be made to expand export opportunities for U.S. beef, including through trade agreements that address tariff and non-tariff barriers.
-Trade agreements offer vast potential to increase U.S. sales in key markets, particularly in Asia and South America.
+Cattlemen and cattlewomen support open markets and science-based standards in international trade.
+Every effort should be made to expand export opportunities for U.S. beef, including through trade agreements that remove tariff and non-tariff barriers.
+Trade agreements offer vast potential to increase U.S. beef exports in key markets, particularly in Asia and Latin America.

-According to the U.S. Meat Export Federation, exports account for about $300 per head of fed cattle.
+According to the U.S. Meat Export Federation, exports account for over $325 per head of fed cattle.
 The premiums gained through exports of U.S. beef benefit producers in every segment of the supply chain.